-In your final task, you will apply each of your schedulers to several different workloads we will supply later, and report on the results.
-In particular, for each workload, we want you to see how the mean and variance of the response time and slowdown are effected by the choice of scheduler.
+For each workload, we want you to see how the mean and variance of the turnaround time and slowdown are effected by the choice of scheduler.
 These metrics are in the last few lines of the output from queuesim.
 You will make a table of the results and then comment on the table.
+Put your valuation in a file named RESULTS.
+(Your table could go in the RESULTS file or be a separate spreadsheet if preferred.)